jelenans-zz/HadoopMapReduce/README.md

 "hadoop fs -copyToLocal output_question1 output"

--For copying standard output and standard error to a file  use "command &> file"
+-For copying standard output and standard error to a file  use:
+"some_command &> file"